Abelhubprog/Promtok/USER_GUIDE.md

-# MAESTRO User Guide
+# PROMTOK User Guide

-This guide provides a detailed walkthrough of the configuration options and features available in the MAESTRO web interface.
+This guide provides a detailed walkthrough of the configuration options and features available in the PROMTOK web interface.

 ## First-Time Login